A Case for an Inhomogeneous Einstein-de Sitter Universe: Introduction

 The flat $\Lambda$CDM model is based on a global-to-local approach.
 It assumes large-scale homogeneity and isotropy (the cosmological principle~\cite{Milne_1935}), which imply a global scale factor $a(t)$ evolving with a universal (cosmic) time $t$ according to the Friedmann equations~\cite{Friedmann_1922,Dodelson_2003}.
 Local inhomogeneities (large-scale structure and gravitational gradients~\cite{Bernardeau_et_al_2002}) and motions (peculiar velocities~\cite{Tsagas_et_al_2025}) are typically treated as perturbations evolving in a uniformly expanding background, or as potential contributors to the global Friedmann dynamics through the nonlinear nature of Einstein’s field equations, an effect known as cosmological backreaction~\cite{Ellis_2011,Buchert_Raskanen_2012}.
 It has been proposed that backreaction could mimic a cosmological-constant–like term in the global expansion~\cite{Clarkson_et_al_2011}, though the prevailing view, despite numerous counterclaims (e.g.~\cite{Buchert_et_al_2015}), is that its magnitude is too small to account for the observed acceleration of the universe.

 In this paper, we present a local-to-global framework showing that the observed cosmic acceleration, well described by an apparent $\Lambda>0$ term, arises naturally from local dynamics in an inhomogeneous Einstein–de Sitter (hereafter {\it iEdS}) universe without invoking dark energy.
 In Sec.~\ref{sec:Theory}, we show that such an iEdS universe follows a quasilinear coasting evolution, starting from the Einstein–de Sitter state~\cite{Einstein_deSitter_1932} with negligible inhomogeneities at recombination, then transitioning through an era of accelerated expansion, and finally asymptoting to a Milne universe~\cite{Milne_1935} with $a(t)\propto t$ coasting evolution.
 The acceleration arises as a purely general-relativistic effect of structure formation, which amplifies an effective negative spatial curvature that emerges naturally without breaking spatial flatness.
-Fitting two realizations, iEdS(1) and iEdS(2) (Sec.~\ref{sec:Data_fits}), to the Planck 2018 CMB temperature power spectrum~\cite{Planck_2018}, BAO data from DESI DR2~\cite{DESI_DR2_2025}, and SNe Ia in the Pantheon+ sample~\cite{Scolnic_et_al_2022}, we find that the iEdS framework can provide better fits than $\Lambda$CDM, while alleviating or even resolving the Hubble tension.
+Fitting the iEdS model to the Planck 2018 CMB temperature power spectrum~\cite{Planck_2018}, DESI DR2 BAO data~\cite{DESI_DR2_2025}, and Pantheon+ SNe Ia~\cite{Scolnic_et_al_2022} (Sec.~\ref{sec:Data_fits}), we find it fits the data comparably to $\Lambda$CDM while resolving the Hubble tension.
 Conclusions are summarized in Sec.~\ref{sec:Conclusion}.